danmcool/app1/README.md

 App1 is an open source framework that allows you to build an Application as a Service infrastructure.

-It is desiged to allow end-users to easily create and modify applications, to model underneath data, to run applications using only a browser whther on mobile, tablet or desktop.
+It is designed to allow end-users to easily create and modify applications, to model underneath data, to run, edit or share an application using only a browser whether on mobile, tablet or desktop.

-The framework lets you focus on business aspects like application creation and rollout by covering many apllications development tasks like :
+The framework lets you focus on business aspects like application creation and rollout by covering many applications development tasks like :
 * application livecycle
 * application design
 * data modeling